isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Use namespaces containing logically cohesive sets of classes and functions.

-### <a name="Rnr-two-phase-init"></a>NR.5: Don't: Don't do substantive work in a constructor; instead use two-phase initialization
+### <a name="Rnr-two-phase-init"></a>NR.5: Don’t: Don’t do substantive work in a constructor; instead use two-phase initialization

 ##### Reason (not to follow this rule)

-Following this rule leads to weaker invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn't deal correctly with semi-constructed objects consistently).
+Following this rule leads to weaker invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn’t deal correctly with semi-constructed objects consistently).

 ##### Example